Côte d'Ivoire entry requirements for Bahrain passport holders

 May be checked

-Bahraini passport holders need a visa to enter Côte d'Ivoire.
+Bahraini passport holders need an e-visa to enter Côte d'Ivoire.
 You must apply online before you travel — there is no visa on arrival.
-Plan ahead, as processing can take a few business days.
+Processing typically takes 2–5 business days, so plan ahead.

 Entry requirements